 Community service

-Boards must be aware that two FLSA-covered activities cannot be stacked.
+Two FLSA-covered activities cannot be stacked.

 FLSA requirements also apply to the following:

 Sanctioned families

 Conditional applicants

 Boards must ensure that if a Choices participant’s hours of community service or work experience are not sufficient to meet the participation activity requirement, the participant is enrolled in additional non-FLSA–covered activities.
 Court-ordered community service is subject to FLSA restrictions unless the participant is a volunteer or a trainee.